Pordenone: Education

 As concerns public general education, Pordenone hosts nine kindergartens, twelve primary schools, four first grade secondary schools, the Flora Professional School of Commerce, Culinary Studies, Hospitality Training and Social Services, the Zanussi Professional School of Industry and Crafts, the Matiussi High School of Economics, two Schools of Technologies (J.F.
 Kennedy and Pertini).
-The "licei" (grammar schools) in town are Grigoletti Scientific High School and Leopardi-Majorana High School of Classics and Science.
+The licei (grammar schools) in town are Grigoletti Scientific High School and Leopardi-Majorana High School of Classics and Science.
 Alongside public schools, some private schools also exist in Pordenone.

 Pordenone hosts a local branch of the University of Trieste, whose didactic includes a double degree Master study program in Production Engineering and Management with the University of Lippe, Germany.
 Other curricula include B.Sc. courses in Multimedial Sciences & Technologies and Nursing and a M.Sc. course in Multimedia Communication and IT, offered by the University of Udine.

 The university building on Via Prasecco was designed by Japanese architect Toyo Ito.

 Sport

-Pordenone is home to the Ottavio Bottecchia Stadium, on via dello Stadio, a multipurpose 3,000-seats facility once serving as a soccer field for the local team, Pordenone Calcio which is now playing at Stadio Teghil, stadium of the city of Lignano, and still as velodrome used for both national and international track cycling competitions.
+Pordenone is home to the Ottavio Bottecchia Stadium, on via dello Stadio, a multipurpose 3,000-seats facility once serving as a soccer field for the local team, Pordenone Calcio which is now playing at Stadio Omero Tognon, stadium of the city of Fontanafredda, and still as velodrome used for both national and international track cycling competitions.
 In 2001, the facility hosted one round of the UCI Track Cycling World Cup.
 It is considered one of the most important outdoor velodromes in the world.

 The site of the stadium includes tennis courts as well as an athletics field.

 Birthplace of accomplished NBA player Reggie Jackson.